podemos-info/UidUserBundle/README.md

 ```
 "l3/uid-user-bundle": "~1.0"
 ```
-Launch the command **composer update** to install the package and add the Bundle in the AppKernel.php file.
+Launch the command **composer update** to install the package.

+For Symfony 2 and 3 : add the Bundle in the AppKernel.php file.
 ```
 <?php
 // app/AppKernel.php